University of Liverpool School of Dentistry: History

 The dental school has its origins in the Liverpool Dispensary for Diseases of the Teeth founded by Captain W J Newman at 82 Russell Street in 1860.
 It became the Liverpool Dental Hospital in 1863 and moved to 29 Russell Street before moving to 50 Mount Pleasant in 1879 and finally to Pembroke Place in 1910.
 The Liverpool Dental Hospital merged with Liverpool University Dental School to form the Liverpool University Dental Hospital in 1920.
-W H Gilmour, the fourth dean, obtained the first professorship in dentistry in the UK.
+W H Gilmour, the third dean, obtained the first professorship in dentistry in the UK.
 Other innovations include the first Parodontal (the forerunner of periodontology) Department in 1936 and the first Professor of Dental Sciences (Prof R Hartles) in 1963.

 The facility was completely rebuilt in 1969.
-In 2003 Cynthia Pine became the first woman to lead a British dentistry school.
+In 2003 Cynthia Pine became the first woman to lead a British dental school.
 The hospital currently accommodates approximately 160 dental chairs, within six teaching clinics for Restorative, Paediatric and Prosthetic Dentistry.